 If a child is absent for more than one day, the parent should contact the school each day to provide an update on the child's condition, unless otherwise agreed by the school.

-It is the responsibility of Mrs Rose or Mrs Nurse to record absences from the absence line and make an accurate recording of these on the attendance register.
+It is the responsibility of Admin Staff to record absences from the absence line and make an accurate recording of these on the attendance register.

 Pupils taken ill during the school day (I Code)